Whittier (Eat Street)

 $$–$$$$

-Notable restaurants: Lurcat, La Belle Vie (legacy — closed), Brit's Pub, Loring Pasta Bar, The Dakota Jazz Club
+Notable restaurants: Brühaven Craft Co., Brit's Pub, The Dakota Jazz Club

-Loring Park's food scene is defined by its proximity to Hennepin Avenue's theater district.
-Lurcat offers upscale New American dining that fills before shows at the Orpheum or State Theatre.
+Loring Park's food scene has thinned in recent years — the closures of Lurcat (2025) and Loring Pasta Bar left gaps that have not been fully filled.
+But Brühaven Craft Co. brought new energy to the neighborhood, taking over the former Lakes & Legends space with a brewery-coffee shop hybrid that draws a steady crowd.
 The Dakota combines a world-class jazz venue with genuinely excellent food — not the afterthought-menu you expect at a music club.
 Brit's Pub has the best outdoor bowling green in the city and solid pub fare.
-Loring Pasta Bar occupies a converted house with an atmosphere that is either enchanting or gimmicky depending on your tolerance for candlelit maximalism.
 The neighborhood has fewer options than you would expect for its central location, largely because the park itself takes up so much real estate.

 Read the full Loring Park guide →Phillips